Medtronic says was victim of cyber attack, lost patient records

 Medtronic officials could not be reached to elaborate on the contents of the 10-K filing, which did not identify the other companies involved in the breach.

-Tom Kellermann, chief security officer with Trend Micro Inc (4704.T), which makes security software, said the cybersecurity of medical device makers tends to lag behind industries such as banking and defense contractors.
+Tom Kellermann, chief security officer with Trend Micro Inc, which makes security software, said the cybersecurity of medical device makers tends to lag behind industries such as banking and defense contractors.

 "The security posture of most device manufacturers is in critical condition," said Kellermann, who was not privy to details of the attack on Medtronic.